Here are the answers to some of our most frequently asked questions.

 Social Investment Tax Relief offers an opportunity for smaller charities and social enterprises to attract unsecured investment from individuals, who are able to gain an incentive of a 30% income tax relief.
 This can be used to offset the financial returns that those investors might otherwise have found acceptable.

 Find out more about the different types of social investment.

-There are many charities and social enterprises already accessing finance from mainstream banks and using it to help them deliver social impact.
+Many charities and social enterprises access finance from mainstream banks and using it to help them deliver social impact.
 If borrowing from mainstream sources is available to your organisation then this might be a cost effective way to finance your social business.
 It may even be that a blend of commercial and social investment is the best solution.

 However, there are many charities and social enterprises who are not able to access this finance, and who need to be able to take on investment or finance from investors interested in social impact as well as a financial return.
 In addition, specialist social investors often bring additional skills, insights and access to networks beyond the finance they provide.
 They may bring support to areas such as social impact measurement expertise, capacity building support, financial systems and controls and help strengthen your board’s skills.
 Increasingly social enterprises and charities stress the importance and value of their working relationship and forming a partnership with their social lender.

-In taking a decision to use investment, the charity will need to be confident that their planned activities and future income generated will be able to support the investment repayments, including interest.
-The board will need to be confident that any financing costs contribute towards the delivery of increased impact and income generation, and as such are no different than incurring any other support costs involved in running an organisation.
+By deciding to use investment, the charity will need to be confident that their planned activities and future income generated will be able to support the investment repayments, including interest.
+The board will need to be confident that any financing costs contribute towards the delivery of increased impact and income generation, and as such is no different than incurring any other support costs involved in running an organisation.